davinci26/Codigo-Network/README.md

 ## How to contribute ##
 Any comments/suggestions/improvements are highly appreciated.
 However, until the project is submitted for grading no pull requests will be accepted.

+## Why is it called Codigo-Network ##
+For the coolness factor of having a spanish name :)